rubyreferences/rubyref/jekyll/appendix-b.md

 ### Documentation

-* <a href='http://www.ruby-doc.org/' class='remote'
+* <a href='http://ruby-doc.org/' class='ruby-doc remote'
   target='_blank'>Ruby-Doc.org</a> hosts rendered reference documentation for all <a href='http://www.ruby-doc.org/core' class='remote' target='_blank'>core</a> and <a
   href='http://www.ruby-doc.org/stdlib' class='remote'
   target='_blank'>standard library</a> classes and methods.
 This
-  reference links there a lot.
+  reference links there a lot, marking those links with red icon.
 * <a href='http://www.rubydoc.info/' class='remote'
   target='_blank'>RubyDoc.info</a> hosts rendered documentation for all published gems (generated with YARD).